coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 The intermediate $m$'s are just there for abbreviation.
 Notice how _only_ the aforementioned list of native operations are used, and how they're combined using multiplication (syntactically: $A\cdot B$) and Kronecker products (syntactically: $A\otimes B$).
 While it would be appealing to describe Kronecker products in more detail in this blog post, for the sake of brevity, we'll just consider them a separate kind of matrix multiplication.

 One of the primary tasks of a quantum compiler is to break down arbitrary unitary matrices, usually given by the quantum programmer, into a sequence of native ones.
-Using conventions from the quantum computing field that the above matrix is usually specified as $\mathrm{XY}(\pi/3)$, Quilc can recover the above result like so:
+Using conventions from the quantum computing field, the above matrix is usually specified as $\mathrm{XY}(\pi/3)$.
+Quilc can recover the decomposition of this matrix like so:

 ```
 $ echo 'XY(pi/3) 1 0' | ./quilc --isa ibmqx5